About us

 More about my transformative journey

-Since 2015, I have been on a deep journey of study and initiations with the plants and various indigenous and spiritual traditions, including Huni Kuĩ, Yawanawa, Shipibo, Santo Daime, Umbanda, Barquinha, Q’ero, Wixarika, and Native American Church.
-I have also received training and initiations in numerous modalities of bodywork and energy healing.
-Plants that I have dieted include Noya Rao, Bobinsana, Renaquilla, and Muka.
-I am also a Reiki Master.
+Since 2015, I have been on a deep journey of apprenticeship with plant medicines and Indigenous and other spiritual traditions, including the Huni Kuĩ, Yawanawá, Shipibo, Santo Daime, Umbanda, Barquinha, Q’ero, Wixárika, and Native American Church.
+My path has included plant dietas with Noya Rao, Bobinsana, Renaquilla, Rose and Rare Muka — powerful teachers of light, compassion, and strength.
+Alongside these initiations, I have completed training in trauma-informed plant medicine facilitation, as well as numerous modalities of bodywork and energy healing.

 My journey with the Huni Kuĩ people began in 2017.
-Rua Inu and I first met in Boa Vista village in 2022.
-In 2023 we got married and committed to walking and working together in service of Spirit, the sacred medicines, and our families and communities.
+Rua Inu and I met in the village of Boa Vista in 2022, and a year later we were married — committing to walk and work together in service of Spirit, the sacred medicines, and our families and communities.

-You can find me on YouTube, Instagram and Facebook and SoundCloud
+You can also find me on YouTube, Instagram and Facebook and SoundCloud

 Rua Inu Keã Huni Kuĩ

-Rua Inu Keã is a Huni Kuĩ Indian from the Kaxinawá Indigenous Territory of Upper Jordão river in the Brazilian state of Acre, near the Peruvian border.
-He was born, grew up and spent most of his adult life living with his family in the village of Boa Vista, which was founded by his grandfather and father when the Huni Kuĩ people first gained land rights in the late 1970s.
+Rua Inu Keã is a Huni Kuĩ man from the Kaxinawá Indigenous Territory of the Upper Jordão River in the Brazilian state of Acre, near the border with Peru.
+He was born and raised in the village of Boa Vista, founded by his grandfather and father when the Huni Kuĩ first regained land rights in the late 1970s.

-Since 2023, Rua Inu is living in Finland, working as an ambassador of his people: sharing his ancestral knowledge and the force of nature, as well as learning new ways and gathering resources to support his family in the forest.
+Since 2023, Rua Inu has been living in Finland, working as an ambassador of the Huni Kuĩ and as a bridge between worlds — sharing ancestral knowledge and the force of Nature while learning new ways and gathering resources to support his family and community in the forest.

 You can find Rua Inu on: Instagram, Facebook, SoundCloud and YouTube.